tiziasan/PHPMasterTemplate/README.md

 - **NEWS**

 News it is a card that allows you to insert news into the Web Application.
-It is a component that takes as input the following parameters in order as they are written: title, description, button name, button url and category.
+It is a component that takes as input the following String parameters in order as they are written: title, description, button name, button url and category.

 ```PHP
  function insertNews($title, $description, $btnName,$btnURL,$category,$imgURL)